KipletingEdwin/A-personal-website/README.md

 ##Installation Process

--Clone to thir repo : git clone https://kipletingedwin.github.io/A-personal-website/
+-Clone to this repo : git clone https://kipletingedwin.github.io/A-personal-website/

 -Unzip the downloaded files in a folder of choice.